ConsonanceClub/100_Days_of_code_submissions/README.md

 # 100_Days_of_code_submissions

-This repo contains participants code snippets in the Consonance's 100 Days of Code Challenge.
+This repo contains participants solutions to the daily tasks in Consonance's 100 Days of Code Challenge.

 In order to follow